trellix-enterprise/mysql-audit/README.md

 MySQL AUDIT Plugin is a MySQL plugin from McAfee providing audit capabilities for MySQL, designed with an emphasis on security and audit requirements.
-The plugin may be used as a stand alone audit solution or configured to feed data to external monitoring tools.
+The plugin may be used as a standalone audit solution or configured to feed data to external monitoring tools.

 Installation and Configuration